bekX0/wumpus-world/README.md

 # Wumpus World AI Project
 ### Introduction
 This project implements the Wumpus World environment using C++ and integrates an AI agent with a knowledge base to navigate and survive in the world.
 The Wumpus World is a classic problem in artificial intelligence, often used to illustrate logical reasoning and decision-making in uncertain environments.
+At the conclusion of the project, the Wumpus World is generated randomly within predefined boundaries using parameters that enhance the game's playability.
+The agent navigates this world based on its own decisions, predicting adjacent cells by considering the known cells that it has either learned or previously predicted.
+A known issue is that if the world is not entirely playable, the agent may either die or become stuck in a loop within the safe cells.